iamstupid/AlgorithmTemplate/README.md

 > **`WARNING`** AlgorithmTemplate does a lot with macros; their relationship may also be complex.
 DON'T TRY TO EDIT THEM UNLESS YOU HAVE FULLY TESTED THEY ARE EQUIVALENT

+Dependences are mostly auto-solved.
 ##bdtz.h
-You should always include this file.
+You would always include this file.

 `bdtz.h` defines some basic types.